 In the wake of VaquitaCPR’s bold vaquita rescue operations, the team has launched Project Esperanza aimed at gathering critical data on vaquitas to inform conservation and protection efforts.
-Project Esperanza involves three aims:
+Currently being led by Museo De La Ballena, Project Esperanza involves four aims:

 Photo-identification will allow scientists to identify individual animals, improve our understanding of vaquitas’ life history, particularly survival rates, and estimate the minimum number of vaquitas that are alive today.

-Remote tissue sampling provides essential living material from vaquitas.
+Additionally, opportunistic remote tissue sampling will provide essential living material from vaquitas.
 Live cells will be transported to San Diego Zoo Global’s Frozen Zoo so that future options can be considered for recovery of this endangered species.
 Tissue will also be transported to NOAA’s Southwest Fisheries Science Center for DNA studies to study their genetic strength and diversity.

 These conservation initiatives have been recommended by CIRVA and endorsed by the Scientific Committee of the IWC.
 Through these initiatives, Project Esperanza aims to support local fishers and organizations working to implement and enhance these efforts.